IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 : An Ethernet link between two Ethernet interfaces on physically adjacent IP routers.

 Multi-technology Ethernet link:
-: An Ethernet link between between two Ethernet interfaces on logically adjacent IP routers, which is supported by an underlay tunnel in a different technology domain.
+: An Ethernet link between two Ethernet interfaces on logically adjacent IP routers, which is supported by two cross-technology Ethernet links and an optical tunnel in between.

 Cross-technology Ethernet link:
 : An Ethernet link between an Ethernet interface on an IP router and an Ethernet interface on a physically adjacent optical node.

 Inter-domain Ethernet link:
-: An Ethernet link between between two Ethernet interfaces on physically adjacent IP routers that belong to different P-PNC domains.
+: An Ethernet link between two Ethernet interfaces on physically adjacent IP routers that belong to different P-PNC domains.

 Single-technology intra-domain Ethernet link:
-: An Ethernet link between between two Ethernet interfaces on physically adjacent IP routers that belong to the same P-PNC domain.
+: An Ethernet link between two Ethernet interfaces on physically adjacent IP routers that belong to the same P-PNC domain.

 Multi-technology intra-domain Ethernet link:
-: An Ethernet link between between two Ethernet interfaces on logically adjacent IP routers that belong to the same P-PNC domain, which is supported by supported by two cross-technology Ethernet links and an optical tunnel in between.
+: An Ethernet link between two Ethernet interfaces on logically adjacent IP routers that belong to the same P-PNC domain, which is supported by two cross-technology Ethernet links and an optical tunnel in between.

 IP link:
 : A link between two IP interfaces.

+Inter-domain IP link:
+: An IP link supported by an inter-domain Ethernet link.

 Single-technology intra-domain IP link:
 : An IP link supported by a single-technology intra-domain Ethernet link.

-Inter-domain IP link:
-: An IP link supported by an inter-domain Ethernet link.

 Multi-technology intra-domain IP link:
 : An IP link supported by a multi-technology intra-domain Ethernet link.